 -Patients report having ease of pronunciation, reduced worrying about stumbling over fricatives or struggling with sibilants when speaking in public, with friends or family.

 Why choose us ?

-With Dr. Boldry’s specialty of full-mouth rehabilitation, she can take patients who have severely worn teeth and missing teeth and completely restore the patient with totally functioning back teeth and with a new beautiful smile in the front.
+- Full-mouth rehabilitation With Dr. Boldry’s specialty of full-mouth rehabilitation, she can take patients who have severely worn teeth and/or missing teeth and completely restore the patient with totally functioning back teeth and with a new beautiful smile in the front.
 She can do this by using dental implant porcelain crowns, custom porcelain life-like crowns and bridges, tooth-colored, mercury-free bonded retained fillings, and custom cosmetic partials and dentures.
-Patients look and feel ten years younger.
+Patients look and feel years younger.
 Dr. Boldry changes lives, one smile at a time.

 Types of Dentures